serlo/db-migrations/README.md

 2. You need to build a migration via running
 `yarn build src/YYYYMMDDHHMMSS-xyz.ts` in the `src` directory.
 This creates a new file in `dist`.
 Both files in `dist` and `src` need to be added in the PR.
+_Notice that any changes in other directories that are imported by the file will be built together!_
 <!-- TODO: in conception still in the new infrastructure.
    3. Update the version of the `serlo.org` server at `packages/public/server/package.json`.
 Deploy this version with the changes